yunkeCN/json-semantic/README.md

 # JSON Semantic

-A specification and implementation for verifying and generating(mock) JSON data.
+A specification and implementation for verifying and generating(mock) JSON data .

 ## Example
 ```typescript